 Q: I’m making my own wedding cake.
 Can you help?

 A: We can offer up some valuable advice for this.
-Unless, you’re a professional cake designer then don’t do it.
-The money you think you’ll be saving really isn’t worth the stress, anger and sleepless nights before the big day.
+Unless, you’re a professional cake designer then we’d highly recommend that you don’t do it.
+It’ll be way too much stress.
+The money you think you’ll be saving really isn’t worth the frustration, anger and sleepless nights before the big day.
 We’ve also had people spend £150-200 on making and decorating their own cake that collapsed then ordered a supermarket brand’s white iced layers that arrived wonky, dented or just plain shallow for another £150 and then ended giving up and somehow getting a bakery (at incredibly short notice… which to be honest is a miracle) to make a plain version of what they originally wanted for £300-450.
-The last thing you will ever want to do on your wedding day is feel so tired you malfunction every 5 seconds and feel like you’re covered in fondant and icing sugar all day even though you’ve bathed!
+The last thing you will ever want to do on your wedding day is feel so tired you malfunction every 5 seconds or worrying about overspending.

 Q: How do you take or edit all your photographs?